Greg-Johns/qdso/README.md

 QDSO is a experiment in gaming using blockchains, smart contracts & [ERC-721’s](https://eips.ethereum.org/EIPS/eip-721).

-The original idea started a few years back when Google released a artificial intelligence tool called [Quick Draw](https://quickdraw.withgoogle.com/) that gave a user a __random__ word and then used A.I. to guess what was being drawn.
-While this was fun the idea of adding human competitors got stuck in my head and rattled around for a while.
-Fast forward to 2021 and now we have blockchains and Non-Fungible Tokens to add to mix in the idea.

 ## Rules
 It’s pretty simple, kind of like a virtual pictionary.
 It goes like this: